 Cimlogic team donate funds to help vulnerable people in the local community

-Cimlogic has recently donated £900 to help vulnerable people and charities in the local community, affected by the COVID-19 pandemic.
+Cimlogic has donated over £1200 to help vulnerable people and charities in the local community, affected by the COVID-19 pandemic.
 The new initiative called ‘Help the Vulnerable’ aims to provide monetary funds to those in desperate need.

 For many years Cimlogic has provided an employee recognition scheme, whereby staff members nominate their fellow colleagues for outstanding work, dedication and contribution to the company.
 Employee recognition and positive client feedback are shared with the whole company at a monthly meeting, whereby the staff member receives a monetary reward.